ey92/notes/1101/1101notes.md

 languages are learnable

 ---
-**articulary phonetics** - looks at the way sounds are formed in the hman vocal tract
+**articulatory phonetics** - looks at the way sounds are formed in the human vocal tract
 - "high-front vowel /i:/" vs "high-back vowel /u:/" vs "low vowel /a:/"
 - physical position in mouth

 **acoustic phonetics** - concerned with physical analysis of the speech sound
 - _sound spectrogram_ (waveform) time x frequency
-- _formant_ - uniform band of relativeley great intensity in the sound specturm over a particular frequency range
+- _formant_ - uniform band of relatively great intensity in the sound spectrum over a particular frequency range

 **perceptual phonetics** - concerned with the mechanisms of speech perception in the ear and the brain
-- physical distrubances of air vibrating ear
+- physical disturbances of air vibrating ear

 separate from grammar: describes the physical/physiological phenomena outside the speaker's mind